official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 11 September 2001, and to combat all forms of terrorism, in accordance with its responsibilities under the Charter of the United Nations”.

-29 Public hearing, 18 January 2010, page 38.
+[^29]: Public hearing, 18 January 2010, page 38.
-30 UN Security Council resolution 1368 (2001).
+[^30]: UN Security Council resolution 1368 (2001).

 322

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

-57. In his statement to the House of Commons on 14 September, Mr Blair said that the events of 11 September had been a warning and that “we should act on the warning”.31 Terrorists would:
+57. In his statement to the House of Commons on 14 September, Mr Blair said that the events of 11 September had been a warning and that “we should act on the warning”.[^31] Terrorists would:

 “… if they could, go further and use chemical, biological and or even nuclear